roliinyk90/cdproject/README.md

 ### Installation

-Add content of cdproject.sh file to your ~/.bashrc which located in your home directory run "source .bashrc" command
+Add content of cdproject.sh file to your ~/.bashrc which located in your Sparta home directory run "source .bashrc" command

 Every sparta instance have username and project folder